brainage04/TwitchPlaysMinecraft/README.md

 # About
 TwitchPlaysMinecraft is a Minecraft mod for Fabric 1.21.4 that lets Twitch streamers give control of the player to their viewers by letting them execute Minecraft commands sent through Twitch chat.

 # Setup
 This mod contains what is called an [Installed Chatbot](https://dev.twitch.tv/docs/chat/#deciding-what-kind-of-chatbot-to-build), which is a Twitch bot that is hosted on your system while Minecraft is running with this mod loaded.
 This bot is required to send Minecraft command feedback through Twitch chat.

-This is done because the command feedback displayed via Minecraft chat will either be pushed up past the chat window height (if enough messages are send afterwards to do so) or if that doesn't happen, then it will fade away after a set period of time.
+This is done because the command feedback displayed via Minecraft chat will either be pushed up past the chat window height (if enough messages are send afterward to do so) or if that doesn't happen, then it will fade away after a set period of time.

 In order to authorise this bot to send messages in your channel's Twitch chat, the mod will prompt you via a chat message with a Twitch URL when you first join a world.
 When that chat message appears, click the URL.